Mohanad014/Face_Recognition/README.md

 Packages Imported:
-   opencv (for image pre - procesing), face-recognition (for face recognition), datatime (for date and time in the attendance)
+   opencv (for image pre - procesing), face-recognition (for face recognition), datatime (for date and time in the attendance).

 Algorithm:
   Support Vector Machine(SVM).